hackclub/blot/guides/landscape.md

 That looks a lot closer!
 As a note, the amount we change the frequency, amplitude, and blur with respect to each octave is arbitrary, and tweaking those functions can lead to interesting variations of our noise.
 The name of this technique is: _Fractal Noise_.

-In fact, the Haxidraw editor actually has a function for fractal noise built in!
+In fact, the Blot editor actually has a function for fractal noise built in!

 ```js
 // y and z are optional